emircakil/StockKontrol/README.md

 ## How to install and run the project
 - Download Visual Studio clicked [here](https://visualstudio.microsoft.com/tr/downloads/)
 - Install Visual Studio (Don't forget to install Windows Form App in Visual Studio)
 - Open Visual Studio than select open a local folder.

+ Azure test
 - Find your project where you cloned.
 - Open Sourcer folder or just you can open "InventoryManagementSystem.sln" file.
  ### How to use project